junreldevocion/stock-price-web-app/README.md

-This is a search stock price web app project
+This is a search stock price web app project where you can input stock symbol and you will get the realtime price result

 ### Prerequisites